If you enjoy this roast neck of lamb recipe you might also like this Greek lamb meatball lunch.

 Rub two tablespoons of the oil and plenty of salt and pepper into the lamb neck fillets and then pop them into the hot pan, turning regularly until they are sealed on all sides.
 This should only take a few minutes.
 If your fillets are of equal size then simply use them as they are – mine arrived as one small and one large so I cut the large one into two to even out the cooking time they’d need.
 You can use your initiative here.

 Peel and chop the sweet potato into small chunks – something like 3-4cm – and add these to the pan.
 Squeeze in the juice of one lemon, add the chilli powder and the rest of the oil, and give everything a quick stir to coat.
 Slice the second lemon and add this to the pan, then put the whole thing in the oven.

 After about 15 minutes, add the pine nuts and drizzle everything with honey.
 Put the pan back in the oven and cook for another 5-10 minutes until the sweet potatoes are soft but the lamb is still springy.
 Take out of the oven and leave to stand for 10 minutes.

 Serve your roast lamb neck fillets with a big winter salad or some vegetables.
 I went for griddled courgettes because I LOVE courgettes.
 (Belle hates them, but that just means all the more for me.)

-What do you think, would you give this is go?
+What do you think, would you give this roast neck of lamb recipe a go?
 Do you cook much with lamb and if not, why not?

 Find more tasty lamb recipes on the ‘Lamb.
 Try it.
 Love it.’ website.